fanoframework/fanoframework.github.io/error-handler/index.md

 end;
 ```

 You need to make sure that `/path/to/log/file` is writeable.
+Read [Using Logger documentation](/utilities/using-loggers) for more information on how to use logger utility.

 ## Log error to file and display error from template

+Use `TCompositeErrorHandler` or `TGroupErrorHandler` to compose several error handlers as one.

 ```
 function TAppServiceProvider.buildErrorHandler(